-- Administration of HR ticketing system for Human Resources related inquiries.
+- Administration of HR ticketing system for Human Resources-related inquiries.

 - Maintaining facilities and coordinating activities that include recordkeeping, mail distribution, and office upkeep and serving as a liaison to the executive assistant.

-- Performing administrative tasks, such as scheduling meetings, receiving visitors, and providing general information about Company to the public and customers.
+- Performing administrative tasks, such as scheduling meetings, receiving visitors, and providing general information about the Company to the public and customers.

 - Conduct employee benefits class to explain benefits and the benefits enrollment process.